-The product to be verified belongs to category A or to category B (defined in ) but no testing is required to achieve qualification.
+The product to be verified belongs to category A or to category B (defined in Table 5-15-1) but no testing is required to achieve qualification.

-Implicitly the product to be verified cannot belong to categories C and D equipment (defined in ).
+Implicitly the product to be verified cannot belong to categories C and D equipment (defined in Table 5-15-1).

-Similarity analysis shall define differences that can dictate complementary verification activities.
+Similarity analysis shall define differences that can dictate additional verification activities.

 An analysis programme shall be defined in the Verification Plan (VP).